Hearthstone Rulebook

 1.1 Definition of Terms

-1.1.4 Phase.
+1.1.6 Phase.
 A section of scheduled league play that comprises a season.
-There are three distinct phases: preseason, regular season, and playoffs.
-Each phase has its own league format.
+There are distinct phases for leagues, with each phase having its own league format.

-1.1.5 Season.
-Scheduled league play that will occur over an approximately three-month period of time.
+1.1.7 Season.
+Scheduled league play that will occur over a predetermined amount of time.

 1.2 Roster Requirements